Skip to content

 Fintech lenders have little or no “footprint” in the agent community.
 When did you last meet one of their reps at a caravan or board meeting?
 Never?

-Agents are a wealth of info for all types of current market conditions and shouldn’t be shy about their lender opinions or that of other 3rd parties.
+Agents are a wealth of information on all market conditions and shouldn’t be shy about their lender opinions or those of other third parties.
+Any agents referring buyers to a lender “with an in-house real estate agent staff are committing commission suicide”.

 It’s been reported (legal disclaimer) that “some” FinTech MLOs are paid a bounty for switching buyers from their current agent to FinTech’s in-house agent.
 Hardly surprising?